 *This document significantly influenced the task force that developed Characteristics of Excellence in Higher Education, the 2002 standards for accreditation of the Middle States Commission on Higher Education.

-The information literacy assessment rubrics developed by the librarians and the Information Literacy Committee are used by faculty to evaluate the information literacy content of the courses they teach.
-The rubrics are completed as part of the program review process and when new courses are developed to ensure that information literacy is being integrated in all parts of the curriculum.
+The information fluency assessment rubrics developed by the librarians and the Information Literacy Committee are used by faculty to evaluate the information fluency content of the courses they teach.
+The rubrics are completed as part of the program review process and when new courses are developed to ensure that information fluency is being integrated in all parts of the curriculum.

 However, a well-designed assignment can teach students valuable research skills and improve the quality of their papers.
 Here are some suggestions